alicechang29/what-i-learned/notes/AWS/Lambda.md

+## Overview

 AWS Lambda functions are functions that can be executed without managing own servers.

+how a lambda can access things in an s3 bucket without the s3 bucket being public

+## How it works

 Data is stored within the **event** object of the lambda function.